FREE CONSULTATION

 Delayed diagnosis lawsuit

-Colorectal cancer is a potentially fatal form of cancer that affects any part of the large bowel including the colon or rectum.
-It is sometimes called carcinoma of the bowel, bowel cancer, colon cancer or rectal cancer, depending on where the cancer starts.
-A delayed diagnosis lawsuit may be brought in situations where the patient was harmed as a direct result of a delayed diagnosis.
+Colorectal cancer is a potentially fatal form of cancer that affects any part of the large bowel, including the colon or rectum.
+It is sometimes called carcinoma of the bowel, bowel cancer, colon cancer, or rectal cancer, depending on where the cancer starts.

 When a patient describes symptoms of a history of rectal bleeding and changes in bowel habits, possibly paired with weight loss and abdominal pain, the doctor would generally be expected to refer the patient to a colon and rectal surgeon after performing an initial examination.
 Under normal circumstances, the surgeon would perform a basic and more advanced exam before ordering additional tests.

-The health care provider may have acted negligently if he or she breached their duty of care to the patient by failing to refer the patient to a specialist or failing to order follow-up tests that would have led to a timely diagnosis, for example.
-An experienced medical malpractice attorney will set out to answer whether the health care provider performed below the standard of care expected of a competent physician under similar circumstances.
-If the answer is yes then a medical negligence claim may be brought.
+The health care provider may have acted negligently if they breached their duty of care to the patient by failing to refer the patient to a specialist or order follow-up tests that would have led to a timely diagnosis, for example.

 Types of delayed colorectal cancer diagnosis claims brought to recover damages: